 Tanzil Chowdhury kicked off a thread about how AI coding is quietly hurting the tools it relies on.
 He points to Tailwind as the example: usage booming, but revenue and headcount way down while models happily generate Tailwind without anyone visiting docs or paid products.
 He ties it to a new paper about how vibe coding drains open source and ends with a simple gut check for builders using AI every day what happens if the projects underneath all of this can no longer afford to exist.

-Keep agents in sight
+Keep agents in line

 gm legends, happy Thursday.